j-fu/ExtendableSparse.jl/docs/src/example.md

 ## Matrix update benchmark
-For repeated calculations on the same sparsity structure (e.g. for time dependent problems or Newton iterations) it is convenient to skip all but the first creation steps and to just replace the values in the matrix after setting then elements of the `nzval` vector to zero.
+For repeated calculations on the same sparsity structure (e.g. for time dependent problems or Newton iterations) it is convenient to skip all but the first creation steps and to just replace the values in the matrix after setting the elements of the `nzval` vector to zero.
 Typically in finite element and finite volume methods this step updates matrix entries (most of them several times) by adding values.
 In this case, the current indexing interface of Julia requires to access the matrix twice: